CIDARLAB/pigeon/README.md

-To run current example enter:
--
-- python Pigeon.py pigeon_test.txt
-- there is an example pigeon script (pigeon_test.txt) and the generated image for that script (pigeon_design.png) in the directory.
-The script can be modified and a new image will overwrite the current one.
+## Setup

+Set appropriate Flask variables:

+    export FLASK_ENV=development
+    export FLASK_APP=server.py

+And run the application:

+    flask run

-Miscellaneous bugs and incomplete work:
+## Miscellaneous bugs and incomplete work
--

 - Three glyphs from the original pigeon command list cannot be drawn - no matching glyphs in the dnaplotlib library
+- Generated image not being displayed on webpage
+- Need to package cmdline.py as a binary executable and clean up command line interface using argparse